Tour Guide

 The Case for a Guide

-• Cultural precinct navigation — a guide sequences the parklands, museum highlights, GOMA's current exhibitions, and riverside walks into a coherent half-day that avoids the queues and finds the most rewarding content within the museum buildings
+• Cultural-precinct navigation — a good guide sequences the parkland, the standout galleries within the Queensland Museum, GOMA's current exhibitions, and the riverside walks into a coherent half-day that skips the queues and finds the most rewarding rooms inside each building

-• River orientation — a guide explains how the Brisbane River's meanders shaped the city's development and why South Bank's position opposite the CBD makes it the natural gathering point for Brisbane's public life
+• River orientation — a guide can explain how the Brisbane River's tight meanders shaped the city, and why South Bank's position opposite the CBD makes it the natural gathering point for Brisbane's public life, from Riverfire to lazy Sunday markets

 Tips for Visitors